7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 Time limits are subject to extension by written agreement of both parties.
 The grievant and the administrator involved at that particular step of the discussion are make such an agreement.
-(An agreement form to extend the grievance response time is available on the Department of Human Resources and provost’s websites.)
+(An agreement form to extend the grievance response time is available on the provost’s website.)

 The principals and the chair of CAPFA, if necessary, negotiate extensions of time limits at step three.
 In case of disagreement, the chair of CAPFA rules on time extension and procedural questions or recommendations designed to expedite the proceedings while providing peer review of the grievance.